luizafcamerini/luizafcamerini/README.md

-### Hi there 👋
+### Hi there 👋 & Welcome to my GitHub 🐙

 My name is Luíza Camerini, I'm Brazilian and I live in Rio de Janeiro, Brazil.
 I'm a Computer Science undergraduate at PUC-Rio (Pontifical Catholic University of Rio de Janeiro).
 I have experience in Python, C, Java, React.js and SQL, which I learned all in university and in multiple technology internships.

-In regards to professional experiences, I got to code ETL scripts for a medical records relational database for indigenous people in Brazil, an recomendation algorithm for an online supermarket app, and more.
+In regards to professional experiences, I got to code ETL scripts for a medical records relational database for indigenous people in Brazil, an recomendation algorithm for an online supermarket app, a Front-End interface for an sales analytics app, and more.

-Some of my (main) current interests are:
+🔥 Some of my (main) current interests are:
 - Large Language Models: through foundation models like Cohere;
 - RAG: using tools like LangChain;
 - Graph Databases: I'm a huge fan of Neo4j!;